 1. People from any part of the world can participate, but the story must be written in English.

-2. The micro-story can’t have more than 250 words, but it can have less.
+2. The story can’t have more than 500 words, but it can have less.

-3. You must be the author of your stories, we do not accept any kind of copy and there may be legal actions if this is infringed.
+3. The stories must be of your authorship, we do not accept any kind of plagiarism and there may be legal actions if this is infringed.

 5. If you are not a current user of Inkspired and want to participate, you just have to register.
 It's free!

-6. The micro story must have the hashtag #MicroDrama -in both the hashtag section and in the story’s description.
-In addition, it must have a title, a cover, and a brief description.
+6. The story must have the hashtag #MicroPanic in the hashtags section.
+In addition, it must have a title, a cover and a brief description of the work.

-11. The stories can be edited only during the time of the contest.
-Once closed, no changes will be accepted, or it will be disqualified.
+10. Stories can be edited only during the contest term.
+Once closed, no change will be accepted.

-13. Once the winners are announced, they should write to email@example.com to coordinate the delivery of the prizes.
-If the winner does not respond within 15 days, the prize will be awarded to the second place.
+11. Once the winners have been announced, they should write to email@example.com to coordinate the delivery of the prizes.
+If the winner is not pronounced within 15 days, the prize will be awarded to the second place.

-14. You do not need to participate from the first day, you can do it when you want while the contest is open.
+12. You do not need to participate since the first day, you can do it whenever you want while the contest is open.

-16. Participation in this contest means that the user knows and accepts the bases of it.
+13. Participation in this contest means that the user knows and accepts the bases thereof.

-17. We also have contests in other languages such as -Spanish and Portuguese-, you can see them in the contest section of each language.
+14. We also have competitions in other languages -Spanish and Portuguese-, you can see them in the contest section of each language.